kechprog/nvim_cfg/QWEN.md

 2. **Local Keymaps**: Plugin-specific keymaps are defined within the plugin configuration
 3. **Central Core Configuration**: Basic options and core Neovim keymaps are separate from plugins
 4. **Language-Specific LSP Setup**: Each language has its own configuration file in the languages directory (except Python and Rust which have dedicated modules)

+## AI Assistance

+The configuration includes avante.nvim for AI-powered coding assistance with support for multiple providers:

+- **GitHub Copilot** - Default provider for code suggestions
+- **Qwen** - Alibaba's Qwen language model
+- **Gemini CLI** - Google's Gemini language model

+The plugin automatically builds its dependencies when installed or updated.
+If you encounter issues with the AI features, you can manually trigger a rebuild with `:AvanteBuild`.